SakaiYuki/ibm-cloud-functions-action-trigger-rule/README.md

 ## Trigger: `every-20-seconds`

 This trigger uses the built-in alarm package feed to fire events every 20 seconds.
 This is specified through cron syntax in the `cron` parameter.
-The `maxTriggers` parameter ensures that it only fires for five minutes (15 times), rather than indefinitely.
+The `stopDate` parameter ensures that it only fires for five minutes, rather than indefinitely.

 Create it with the following command: